-The tongue of fire is the symbol of aggressive, conquering Christianity.
-Where that which is signified by this is absent, there real Christianity is absent.
-Where a Christian has received this, he must praise the Lord aloud (ver.
+The tongue of fire was the symbol of aggressive conquering Christianity, such as our Lord promised when He said, "After that the Holy Ghost is come upon you, ye shall be witnesses unto Me, . . . unto the uttermost part of the earth."
+Where a Christian has received the Holy Ghost he will praise the Lord aloud (v.
 11).
-He cannot be silent, for the word of the Lord is as a fire in his bones (Jer. xx., 9).
-He has the sharp sword (Rev. xix., 15), which penetrates the hearts of men by living words, melting even as it pierces.
-His words are words of fire (Jer. v., 14), which devour his hearers, so that they must either be melted, or hate and attack him.
-Of old, the way to the Tree of Life had been closed by a flaming sword, turning every way (Gen. iii., 24), in the hands of God's servants.
-Now, the tongue of fire was to open out the way whereby every sinner might be brought to the cross, the Gospel Tree of Life.
+He cannot be silent, for the word of the Lord is as a fire in his bones (Jer.
+20: 9).
+He has the sharp sword (Rev. 19: 15) which penetrates the hearts of men by living words, melting even as it pierces.
+His words are words of fire (Jer.
+5: 14), which devour His hearers, so that they must either be melted, or hate and attack Him.
+Of old the way to the Tree of Life had been closed by a flaming sword, turning every way (Gen. 3: 24), in the hands of God's servants.
+Now the tongue of fire was to open out the way whereby every sinner might be brought to the cross, the gospel Tree of Life.

-But the Baptism of Fire brings not only power, but love.
-Divine Fire is nothing else than pure Love.
-This baptism opens one's eyes to see the lost, perishing condition of unsaved souls, and fills one's heart with love that constrains one to go and seek to save them.
+But the baptism of fire brings not only power, but love.
+Divine fire is nothing else than pure love.
+The Holy Ghost opens one's eyes to see the lost perishing condition of unsaved souls, and fills one's heart with love that constrains one to go and seek to save them.
 And this love will be victorious.
 For love is the power that melts the hearts of men.
 Love alone can draw sinners to Him against whom they have sinned.
 Love alone can show them something of God in this world.
-If we would be fishers of men, our hearts must thus be filled with this pure, glowing, divine fire of love.
+If we would be fishers of men, our hearts must be filled with this pure, glowing, divine fire of love.

-And we may be filled!
-The Holy One of Israel does come with fire to our hearts even now!
-The way He dealt with these early disciples proves that He has power to turn poor sinners into flames of fire (Heb. i., 7) by the Holy Ghost.
-The Baptism of Fire may be an accomplished fact in our experience, and not merely the theme of an oft-repeated but unanswered prayer.
+And we may be filled !
+The Holy One of Israel does come with fire to our hearts even now !
+The way He dealt with those early disciples proves that He has power to turn poor sinners into flames of fire (Heb.
+1: 7) by the Holy Ghost.
+The baptism of fire may be an accomplished fact in our experience, and not merely the theme of an oft-repeated but unanswered prayer.

 Have I had a personal Pentecost?
 Is the fire really kindled in my soul?
 Does it constrain me with love to dying, perishing souls?
 Have I this heart-likeness to Christ?
-Hallelujah! if Christ has thus baptised me!
-But if not, TARRY, and ye shall be baptised with the Holy Ghost not many days hence.
+Hallelujah ! if Christ has thus baptised me !
+But if not,